-- Be aware of any pre-appointment restrictions.
-At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.
-For an ultrasound or echocardiogram, for example, you may need to fast for a period of time beforehand.
+When you make the appointment, ask if there's anything you need to do in advance, such as restrict your diet.
+Before an ultrasound or echocardiogram, for example, you might need to fast.

-- Write down questions to ask your doctor.
+- Questions to ask your doctor

 - What's the most likely cause of my symptoms?

-- What kinds of tests will I need?
+- What tests will I need?